Dfte/Discovery/README.md

 # Discovery
+Author Aurélien Chalot
+Version 2.0

-Discovery is a fully automated OSINT tool that will gather informations from a lot of differents sources.
+Discovery is a fully automated OSINT tool that will gather informations from a lot of differents sources and cross the results in order to fingerprint as best as possible a domain name.
-Discovery relies on 6 modules that can be used all at once or independently.
-All you need to have to launch the tool is a domain name.

 ## Warning